 Open the AliveColors image editor and create a new document (File -> New... or Ctrl+N).
 Set the background color to green.

 Select the New Shape tool in the toolbar.
 In the Tool Options panel, select the Ellipse shape and draw an oval.
 Create two copies of the layer with an oval and rename all three layers: the top one is “highlight”, the middle one is “blob”, and the bottom one is “shadow”.

 Select an oval using the Color Range option, switch to the Selections panel and lock it by clicking .
 Reset the selection using the Ctrl+D hotkey - we will need it later.

 Select the “blob” layer and hide the other two layers.
-Click on to open the settings panel of the vector layer.
+Click to open the settings panel of the vector layer.
 In the Fill Shape tab, select the gradient fill type .

 To edit the fill, select the Gradient Fill tool , change the gradient type to radial and click the Reverse button .
-Right-click on the white dot to open the settings menu.
+Right-click the white dot to open the settings menu.
 Change the Color to black and Opacity to 0.
 Adjust the position of the gradient as follows:

-In the Layers panel, right-click on the layer to open the context menu and select the Rasterize Layer command.
+In the Layers panel, right-click the layer to open the context menu and select the Rasterize Layer command.

 Apply the Gaussian Blur effect.
 Set the Radius parameter to 1.0.

 Click in the Layers panel to open the list of layer effects and select the Outer Shadow.
 Adjust the effect settings as follows: